kinojms/obsidian-notes/CSOPESY/BOOK - Operating Systems.md

 For example, when the CPU is interrupted, it stops what it's currently doing and immediately transfers execution to a fixed location.
 - This fixed location usually contains the starting address where the service routine for the interrupt is located.

-The interrupt must transfer control to the appropriate interrupt service routine by invoking a generic routine to examine the interrupt information
+The interrupt must transfer control to the appropriate interrupt service routine by: Invoking a generic routine to examine the interrupt's info -> The routine would call the interrupt-specific handler

+#### Implementation

+The basic interrupt mechanism works as follows:
+1. Interrupt-Request line
+-